 About the Green Home Finance Accelerator

-In September 2022, BEIS will be launching a grant competition to fund the development of green finance products which can enable uptake of home energy efficiency and low carbon heat measures in the non-fuel poor sector.
+In October 2022, BEIS launched a grant competition to fund the development of green finance products which can enable uptake of home energy efficiency and low carbon heat measures in the non-fuel poor sector.